mbolanoss/Active-Directory-SIEM-Simulation/README.md

 - Configuration of an Active Directory environment.
 - Installation and setup of a Windows Server 2022 machine.
 - Execution of brute force password guessing attacks.
-- Conducting security tests on a Windows 10 machince.
+- Conducting security tests on a Windows 10 machine.

 ### Tools Used